 Draw lines to separate each domino and write in the total amount for each section.

-Place your dominoes in the center of the oval and invite your child to add each domino for their Breakfast Invitation.
+Place your dominoes in the oval center and invite your child to add each domino for their Breakfast Invitation.

-RELATED: Even more activities for ages 5-7 are at your fingertips here!
+RELATED: More activities for ages 5-7 are at your fingertips here!